 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Children frequently present with respiratory problems to general practitioners.
-The importance of these conditions is highlighted by the fact that they account for 20-35% of acute paediatric admissions and are the fifth most common cause of death in children between the age of one and 14 in the UK.
+The importance of these conditions is highlighted by the fact that they account for 20-35% of acute paediatric admissions and are the fifth most common cause of death in children between the ages of 1 and 14 years in the UK.